oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/7-transform-data.md

     flow.

-    Please note that the target table definition has been stored in the entity list and if you want to recreate/edit the data flow then it will be available on the left side entity list for drag and drop, instead of going through **Add Data Entity** dialog.
+    Please note that the target table definition has been stored in the entity list and if you want to recreate or edit the data flow then it will be available on the left side entity list for drag and drop, instead of going through **Add Data Entity** dialog.